Melanoma Pathology — Understanding Your Report

 - >4mm: 5-year survival is 37-50%

-The Clark’s level is commonly misunderstood as the melanoma stage diagnosis.
+Although you may still see the Clark's Level on your pathology report, it is no longer used to dermine staging and is not a good predictor of prognosis.
+It is also commonly misunderstood as the melanoma stage of diagnosis.
 The Clark’s level only refers to how deep the tumor has penetrated into the skin.
-Research has shown that the Clark’s level diagnosis is not a great predictor of outcome.

 - Clark's Level I - Confined to epidermis – also called “in situ” melanoma